Student Health Services Frequently Asked Questions

 Frequently Asked Questions

 We can accept most major insurance providers, as well as the student health plan, so please bring your health insurance card (or a copy of it) with you to your appointments.
-Office visits with a nurse practitioner or physician will be $70 for new patients and $50 for established patients per visit.
-Students who are taking classes on campus, and pay campus privilege fees, and have insurance will not have to pay more than $5 per office visit if their insurance does not cover the entire amount.
-Students who do not pay campus privilege fees (such as online students) will be responsible for paying any charges not covered by health insurance.
-There are also modest charges for pharmacy and laboratory services.
-Any balances due after insurance payments (such as the $5) will be billed to your student account.
+Office visits with a nurse practitioner or physician will be $90 for new patients and $60 for established patients per visit.
+Students who are taking classes on campus, and pay campus privilege fees, and have insurance will not have to pay more than $10 per office visit if their insurance does not cover the entire amount plus any remaining lab or pharmacy fees.
+Students who do not pay campus privilege fees (such as online students) will be responsible for paying any charges not covered by health insurance for office visits, lab, and pharmacy fees.
+Any balances due after insurance payments (such as the $10 plus remaining lab or pharmacy costs) will be billed to your student account.

 If you have questions about the cost of a particular service or about insurance billing, go to our health insurance link or call 620-341-5222 for information.